skiwithpete/alarmpi/README.md

 ### Usage
 Run the program with `python main.py`.
 This opens the GUI for displaying current time and scheduling the alarm.

 If you have a headless Raspberry Pi environment (ie. no display attached) running the clock module will fail as Tkinter cannot be imported.
 In such cases you can also run the alarm directly with `python sound_the_alarm.py <path-to-configuration-file>`.
 This parses the configuration file (by default `alarm.config`), creates an appropriate alarm and plays it.

-To schedule the alarm, create a cron entry manually with `crontab -e`, remember to use absolute paths to both the python interpreter to use (again, virtualenvs are handy) as well as to the configuration file.
-Remember to use absolute paths.
+To schedule the alarm, create a cron entry manually.

 The interface to `sound_the_alarm` is:
 ```
 positional arguments:
   config         path to the config file
-  debug          prints debug messages during execution

 optional arguments:
   -h, --help     show this help message and exit